davideboi-it/davideboi-it/README.md

 # Hi, I'm Davide Boi

 I have a background in Computer Science from my earlier studies.
-After gaining experience in different industries (including mechanics, which sharpened my technical troubleshooting and manual skills);I am now returning to my roots in the IT field with total focus and dedication.
+After gaining experience in different industries (including mechanics, which sharpened my technical troubleshooting and manual skills); I am now returning to my roots in the IT field with total focus and dedication.

 I am a proactive learner, combining my previous technical foundation with modern certifications to become a versatile System Administrator.